 Some people hesitate to reach out and speak to a personal injury attorney because they have heard stories about how they will be on the hook for an outrageous hourly billable rate or large retainer fee.
 Many big defense lawyers work that way, but not personal injury attorneys.
 The overwhelming majority of Carmichael personal injury lawyers work on a contingency fee.
 This means the lawyer’s fee is contingent upon them securing a financial recovery for you.
 If they are unsuccessful, you are not on the hook for their legal bills.
 This structure makes sense because it aligns the incentives of you and your lawyer.
 Both of you want to obtain a successful financial outcome to your claim.

-I’m Ed Smith, a pedestrian accident attorney in Carmichael.
+I’m Ed Smith, a Carmichael pedestrian accident attorney.
 If you or one of your loved one has suffered a pedestrian injury, please reach out to me for free, friendly advice at 916.921.6400 or 800.404.5400.

 :sb bw [cs 1134]